cms-sw/cmssw/DataFormats/Portable/README.md

 This could make it possible to read them back with different portability solutions in the future.

 The member function `void deepCopy(ConstView const& view)` copies the content of all scalars and columns from `view` (pointing to data in host memory and potentially to multiple buffers) into the `PortableHostCollection` contiguous buffer.
+This method should be used for host to host data transfer.
 See the [`View` section](../../DataFormats/SoATemplate/README.md#view) of [`DataFormats/SoATemplate/README.md`](../../DataFormats/SoATemplate/README.md) for more details.

+The member function `void deepCopy(TDescriptor const& src, TQueue& queue)` copies the content of all scalars and columns from a
+`Descriptor` or `ConstDescriptor` object (pointing to data in host/device memory and potentially to multiple buffers) into the `PortableHostCollection` contigous buffer.
+This method should be used for device to host data transfer.

 ### `PortableDeviceCollection<T, TDev>`